 If you’re not having luck employing traditional marketing tactics, it may be time to explore account-based marketing.
 Of course, I highly encourage you to learn more about it through various ABM events before adopting it as a strategy.

 ABM is especially popular with B2B companies who employ this strategy by creating hyper-personalized marketing materials that speak directly to a specific account.
 Unlike traditional marketing tactics that attempt to appeal to a wide audience, ABM favors a targeted approach for maximum impact.
+If you're looking to get buy-in for ABM from your CFO, these ABM statistics can help.

 To learn more different marketing strategies, subscribe to The CMO newsletter and get the latest trends, techniques, and expert tips straight to your inbox.